peterwu-1031/peterwu-1031.github.io/_news/announcement_1.md

 related_posts: false
 ---

-I graduate from the National Taiwan University with a B.S.E. in EE.
+I graduated with a B.S.E. from the Dept. of Electrical Engineering at National Taiwan University!